EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

     3. Be precise, that is find the words that refer exactly and accurately to the concepts and ideas you want to communicate.
 Study the difference between precise and vague vocabulary [here.](https://courses.lumenlearning.com/suny-esc-communicationforprofessionals/chapter/concrete-language/#:~:text=Precise%20vs.%20Vague%20Language)
     4. Give specific examples and make reference to how your most recent projects or education have prepared you for that role.
 For example, if the company you are applying to is international and remote, mention how your Microverse trajectory has prepared you to collaborate in distributed and multicultural teams.

-### 5. Describe accomplishments, metrics, and skills that support you are a good applicant in the third paragraph.
+### 5. Describe accomplishments, metrics, and skills that support you are a good applicant in the third paragraph

-In the third paragraph, you need to provide evidence of the arguments you stated in the second.
-Highlight the aspects of your professional career that can support you are fit for the job. **Find more dots**, this time between what you have done or know, and the tasks and challenges of the role.
-Try to describe precisely your achievement, and -if possible- consider metrics.
+In the third paragraph you need to provide evidence of the arguments you stated in the second.
+Highlight the aspects of your professional career that can support you are fit for the job. **Find more dots**, this time between what you have done or know and the tasks and challenges of the role.
+Try to describe precisely your achievement, and if possible consider metrics.
 See some examples [here.](https://arc.dev/developer-blog/analytical-skills/#:~:text=Your%20Analytical%20Skills-,On%20a%20resume%20or%20cover%20letter,-Writing%20%E2%80%9Cstrong%20analytical)

 **Apply what you've learned**